schmalle/bcathome/Readme.md

 -name mytlskeyalias -passout pass:mykeypassword
 ```

 This step is needed, if your keycloak server is directly connected to the internet and no apache / nginx server is in front.
-For my test setup, I used exactly this setup, for production, a reverse proxy makes clearly sense.
+For my test setup, I used exactly this setup, for production, a reverse proxy clearly makes sense.

-Key store should now like this this
+Key store should now like this

 ![Keystore](https://github.com/schmalle/bcathome/raw/master/pics/keystore.png)